security-force-monitor/fmtrpt_data/README.md

 12 directories, 45 files
 ```

-The set of steps here describes the linear workflow that moves data from inside the PDF of the 2000-2001 report to a tabular output in TSV format.
+The set of steps here describe the linear workflow that moves data from inside the PDFs of the 2000-2001 report to a tabular output in TSV format:

-- `input`: contains the original PDFs from the Department of State.
+- `input`: contains the original PDFs published by the Department of State.
 In this case there are three PDFs but for more recent publications the publciation is either in a single PDF or broken up by "region" (one PDF for Africa, one PDF for Europe, and so on).
-- `src`: contains  extractor scripts, along with set set of config files.
+- `src`: contains  extractor scripts (files ending `.sh`), along with set of configuration files.
 In this case, we have two scripts: `extractor_2000_2001_group_1.sh` and `extractor_2000_2001_group_2.sh` with corresponding config files.
-The reason for this is that in these input PDFs, the formatting of the section on Africa (in `input/3164.pdf` is very different, for reasons I can't fathom.
-So we treat it separately.
-However, data for East Asia and Pacific are also in `input/3164.pdf`, formatted differently.
+The reason for this is that in these input PDFs, the formatting of the section on Africa (in `input/3164.pdf`) is very different than the remaining sections, for reasons I can't fathom.
+So in this case we just create a separate scraper, but integrate its output into the common `output` directories.
 - `output`: holds the output of the five main processing routines in the extraction files, in sequence, and by "run" identifier.

 The first thing to do is set the basic flow control variables for each report section (Africa, Western Hemisphere, etc).
-For the 2000-2001 scraper this is done in `src/sections_2000_2001_group_1` and `src/sections_2000_2001_group_2`.
-The latter contains this space-separated data about each section, telling the extract script(s) where to find source files, the pages ranges for particular datasets, and what to call outputs:
+For the 2000-2001 scraper these configuration variables are set in `src/sections_2000_2001_group_1` (covering just Africa) and `src/sections_2000_2001_group_2` (covering the remainder of the sections).
+These files contain space-separated data about each section, telling the extract script(s) where to find source files, the page ranges for particular datasets, and what to call outputs:

 ```
 3164 2000_2001 East_Asia_and_Pacific 20 32 20 32 202407121057